 The purpose of the general task information type

 Like the DITA strict task document type, the general task document and information types contain the essential building blocks to provide procedural information.
-Both task information types answer the "How do I?" question by providing step-by-step instructions detailing the requirements that must be fulfilled, the actions that must be performed, and the order in which the actions must be performed.
+Both task information types answer the "How do I?" question by providing step-by-step instructions that detail the requirements that must be fulfilled, the actions that must be performed, and the order in which the actions must be performed.
 Both task topics include sections for describing the context, prerequisites, expected results, and other aspects of a task.

 The general task information type is specifically designed to accommodate task specializations that differ from the DITA task information type.
-It may also be used for the conversion of loosely structured tasks from other sources into DITA before they are restructured to follow the more restrictive DITA task model.
+It might also be used for the conversion of loosely structured tasks from other sources into DITA before they are restructured to follow the more restrictive DITA task model.

 The structure of the general task topic

 The <task> element is the top-level element for the general task topic.
-The general task topic contains a title and a taskbody with optional alternative titles (titlealts), a short description or abstract, a prolog,and related-links.
+The general task topic contains a <title> and a <taskbody> with optional alternative titles (<titlealts>), a short description or <abstract>, a <prolog>, and <related-links>.

 The following elements are described here because they are introduced as part of the general task model.
 All other elements are described in the strict task topic.